-The CPF is a national Party Group that gives members the opportunity to discuss the major policy challenges facing Britain.
-It is chaired by George Freeman MP, who also chairs the Prime Minister's Policy Board.
+The CPF is a national Party group that gives members the opportunity to discuss the major policy challenges facing Britain.
+It is chaired by George Freeman MP.
 With active groups in every region, the CPF is a fantastic way for Members of the Party to have their voices heard on some of the most important issues facing our country.

 Through this work we very successfully fulfilled our remit of helping the Party to identify the problems we will face during the next Parliament and, crucially, to address how we can secure a better future for Britain and for hardworking taxpayers.
 Many CPF groups also contribute to debates on local issues and actively participate in campaigning in their constituencies.